Symmetry-protected self-correcting quantum memories: Self-correction with a 1-form SPT phase

 \subsubsection{Sink boundary}

 Finally, we consider the sink boundary.
 This lattice boundary is again given by the `smooth' boundary conditions of the previous subsection.
 On the boundary, qubits are placed only on boundary faces, and not boundary edges, as depicted in Fig.~\ref{figBoundarySink}.
-On this boundary, both primal and dual 1-form symmetries are generated by complete (i.e. 6-body) operators of Fig.~\ref{figCluster1form}.
+On this boundary, both primal and dual 1-form symmetry generators reduce to the 6-body operators of Fig.~\ref{figCluster1form}.
 The Hamiltonian terms of $H_{PD}$ are 5-body $K_e$ operators and 1-body or 4-body $K_f$ operators, as depicted in Fig.~\ref{figBoundarySink}.
 These terms all commute with the symmetry.

 \begin{lem} The sink boundary $H_{PD}$ is both primal-condensing and dual-condensing. \end{lem} \begin{proof} The proof is similar to the first part of Lemma~\ref{lemprimcondensing}: we observe that the boundary contains both primal and dual qubits that belong to unique 6-body symmetry generators $S_q$ and $S_v$, respectively (as opposed to two).
 As such primal and dual excitation chains can symmetrically terminate on these qubits. \end{proof}